 - or restitution.

-If a defendant is charged with a felony or a gross misdemeanor, the defense attorney may be able to get the charge reduced to a misdemeanor as part of a plea bargain.
+If you are charged with a felony or a gross misdemeanor, we may be able to get the charge reduced to a misdemeanor as part of a plea bargain.

 Any incarceration occurs in a city or county jail.
 Jails are different from state prisons.
 Prisons are in more rural areas than jails.
-Plus they house people serving out felony sentences.
+Also, they house people serving out felony sentences.

 See our related article, Misdemeanor probation in Nevada – 3 key things to know.

-Some misdemeanor defendants may do “diversion” programs.
-They complete certain terms in exchange for the state dropping the case.
-The terms may include a:
+You may be able to do a “diversion” program to avoid a conviction.
+You complete certain terms in exchange for the state dropping the case.
+The terms may include a(n):

 - Educational class,